 In order to operate a craft safely, you’ll need to keep these key points from the Collision Regulations in mind.

 Find out more about boating safety and pleasure crafts from the National Boating Safety School.
-Our boating safety manual and blog are great resources for new boaters and more experienced hands who need to study for the online boating licence exam or just want to refresh their memory before hitting the water!
+Our boating safety course and blog are great resources for new boaters and more experienced hands who need to study for the online boating exam or just want to refresh their memory before hitting the water!